 How to Participate

 The Poetry Out Loud contest uses a pyramid structure.
 Beginning at the high school classroom level, teachers implement a two- to three-week curriculum using free, standards-based materials including the online poetry anthology, a comprehensive teacher’s guide, videos of student performances, lesson plans, and promotional and media guides.
-Hard copies of materials are free for teachers participating in the official program.

 The Iowa Champion will receive $200 and be able to compete at the National Finals.
 The Iowa Champion’s school will receive a $500 stipend for the purchase of poetry materials.